JasterV/grpc-slides/docs/learning_grpc.md

 note:

-google Remote procedure calls
+- google Remote procedure calls

-"gRPC was initially created by Google, which has used a single general-purpose RPC infrastructure called **Stubby** to connect the large number of microservices running within and across its data centers.
-In March 2015, Google decided to build the next version of Stubby and make it open source.
-The result was **gRPC**"
+- Initially created by Google
+- Used to connect microservices across data centers
+- It used to be called Stubby
+- In march 2015 they decided to build and publish a next version called gRPC and make it open source

 ---